duty-bound/ramda/Ramda.md

 //{'1': 3, '2': 2, '3': 1}
 ```
 The below example is tricky. `R.lt` checks whether the first parameter is smaller than the second.
 But `the argument supplied by R.countBy`  to `R.lt` would be `R.lt`'s second parameter.
-So, in order to do a 'less than' check, the result of `R.lt` would give exactly the opposite
+So, in order to do a 'less than' check, the result of `R.lt` would give exactly the opposite of what is required.
+So one shouldu

 ## Mapping